-MEP-Traces and MEP APP applications were both developed specifically for Android devices, in collaboration with the "Design department of Politecnico di Milano" in order to make them intuitive and easy-to-use for any kind of user[30].
+MEP-Traces and MEP-APP applications were both developed specifically for Android devices, in collaboration with the "Design department of Politecnico di Milano" in order to make them intuitive and easy-to-use for any kind of user[30].

 MEP-Traces offers the possibility to track users' habitual path within the city area.

-Figure 3.1 shows the elements the user face off when using the MEP-Traces application.
+Figure 3.1 shows the elements the users face off when using the MEP-Traces application.
 The main menu, in Figure 3.1(c), gives the access to the whole functionality of the application.
-Starting from the top there are: the start acquisition button, the user profile button, the send acquisition button and finally the exit button.
+Starting from the top there are: the start-acquisition button, the user-profile button, the send-acquisition button, and finally the exit button.

-During data collection, the placement of the device, especially for motorfree wheelchair users, reveals to be one of the main issue that we encountered during the definition of the application functionalities.
-In fact, would be impractical for users with motor disabilities to hold them while moving.
-The installation of the device on a physical support fixed on the wheelchair, represents a possible solution, leaving the user the possibility to move freely while tracking its current path.
+During data collection, the placement of the device reveals to be one of the main issue that we encountered during the definition of the applications' functionalities, especially for motor-free wheelchair users.
+In fact, it would be impractical for users with motor disabilities to hold it while moving.
+The installation of the device on a physical support fixed on the wheelchair, represents a possible solution, leaving the user the possibility to freely move while tracking its current path.

-However, this simple solution introduces a computational problem: algorithms usually adopted for step detection and movement, cannot be applied anymore and new data processing methods have to be adopted.
+However, this simple solution introduces a computational problem: algorithms usually adopted for step detection and movement, cannot be applied anymore, and new data processing methods have to be adopted.